Navezjt/sd-webui-reactor/README.md

 **VII.
 "ImportError: cannot import name 'builder' from 'google.protobuf.internal'"**

+1. Close (stop) your SD WebUI Server if it's running
-1. Go to the `stable-diffusion-webui\venv\lib\site-packages` and see if there are any folders with names start from "~" (for example "~rotobuf"), delete them
+2. Go to the (Windows)`venv\Lib\site-packages` or (MacOS/Linux)`venv/lib/python3.10/site-packages` and see if there are any folders with names start from "~" (for example "~rotobuf"), delete them
-2. Go to the `stable-diffusion-webui\venv\Scripts` run CMD there and type `activate` in your Console
+3. Go to the (Windows)`venv\Scripts` or (MacOS/Linux)`venv/bin` run Terminal or Console (cmd) there and type `activate`
-3. Then:
+4. Then:
 - `python -m pip install -U pip`
 - `pip uninstall protobuf`
 - `pip install protobuf==3.20.3`

-If this method doesn't help - there is some other extension that has a higher version of protobuf dependence and SD WebUI installs it on startup requirements check
+If this method doesn't help - there is some other extension that has a higher version of protobuf dependence and SD WebUI installs it on a startup requirements check

 <a name="insightfacebuild">**VIII.
 (For Windows users) If you still cannot build Insightface for some reasons or just don't want to install Visual Studio or VS C++ Build Tools - do the following:**

+1. Close (stop) your SD WebUI Server if it's running
-1. Download and put [prebuilt Insightface package](https://github.com/Gourieff/sd-webui-reactor/raw/main/example/insightface-0.7.3-cp310-cp310-win_amd64.whl) into the stable-diffusion-webui (or SD.Next) root folder (where you have "webui-user.bat" file)
+2. Download and put [prebuilt Insightface package](https://github.com/Gourieff/sd-webui-reactor/raw/main/example/insightface-0.7.3-cp310-cp310-win_amd64.whl) into the stable-diffusion-webui (or SD.Next) root folder (where you have "webui-user.bat" file)
-2. From stable-diffusion-webui (or SD.Next) root folder run CMD and `.\venv\Scripts\activate`
+3. From stable-diffusion-webui (or SD.Next) root folder run CMD and `.\venv\Scripts\activate`
-3. Then update your PIP: `python -m pip install -U pip`
+4. Then update your PIP: `python -m pip install -U pip`
-4. Then install Insightface: `pip install insightface-0.7.3-cp310-cp310-win_amd64.whl`
+5. Then install Insightface: `pip install insightface-0.7.3-cp310-cp310-win_amd64.whl`
-5. Enjoy!
+6. Enjoy!

 ## Updating